NickAlvarez20/SocialMediaAutomationPoster/ReadME.md

 -Includes a dry-run mode to simulate posts without publishing.

-Rotates through categories for scheduled posts to ensure variety.
+-Rotates through categories for scheduled posts to ensure variety.

 ## Getting Started & Installation

 Clone the repository to your local machine: